National Policy and Guidance

 The NPPF provides policy guidance, application criteria and design advice for the planning and development of telecommunications infrastructure, including the deployment of 5G networks.
 The NPPF acknowledges the economic growth and social well-being benefits of high-quality, reliable digital communications infrastructure.
 Under Chapter 10, ‘Supporting high quality communications’, the significant reference paragraphs are:

-“Planning policies and decisions should support the expansion of electronic communications networks, including next generation mobile technology (such as 5G”
+“Planning policies and decisions should support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and full fibre broadband connections”

 “Policies should set out how high-quality digital infrastructure, providing access to services from a range of providers, is expected to be delivered and upgraded over time; and should prioritise full fibre connections to existing and new developments”

-“The number of radio and electronic communications masts, and the sites for such installations, should be kept to a minimum consistent with the needs of consumers and for the efficient operation of the network and providing reasonable capacity for future expansion.”
+“The number of radio and electronic communications masts, and the sites for such installations, should be kept to a minimum consistent with the needs of consumers, the efficient operation of the network and providing reasonable capacity for future expansion.”

 “Where new sites are required (such as for 5G networks, or for connected transport and smart city applications), equipment should be sympathetically designed and camouflaged where appropriate”.